-5.1.1 Eden

-Report by: Participants:

-in Madrid: Yolanda Ortega-Mallén,

-Mercedes Hidalgo, Lidia Sánchez-Gil,

-Fernando Rubio, Alberto de la Encina,

-in Marburg: Mischa Dieterle, Thomas

-Horstmeyer, Rita Loogen,

-in Copenhagen: Jost Berthold

-Status:
+5.1.1 Eden Report by: Rita Loogen Participants: in Madrid: Yolanda Ortega-Mallén, Mercedes Hidalgo, Lidia Sánchez-Gil, Fernando Rubio, Alberto de la Encina, in Marburg: Mischa Dieterle, Thomas Horstmeyer, Rita Loogen, in Copenhagen: Jost Berthold consists of four λ turned in such a way that they form the Eden instantiation operator (#).
+Higher-level coordination is achieved by defining skeletons, ranging from a simple parallel map to sophisticated masterworker schemes.
+They have been used to parallelize a set of non-trivial programs.